 When you apply for a green card (adjustment of status) in the United States, you usually need to have a medical examination.
 The exam must be done by a doctor who is authorized by U.S. Citizenship and Immigration Services (USCIS).
 Access Medical Center of North Myrtle Beach is a proud, authorized medical facility that provides Immigration Physicals required by USCIS.
 Contact us to day to schedule your Immigration Exam for your Green Card.
+An appointment is required for this type of physical, please call us at 843-272-1411.

 What to Bring to the Medical Examination